Achieving equal rights starts with treating one another as equals.

 Treat others the way you wish to be treated

 Women can treat other women at work badly; I've seen it happen.
-I've had female clients call me seeking advice on how to deal with their female manager who was harsh, demanding, mean, and borderline harassing.
+I've had female clients call me seeking advice on how to deal with their female bosses and senior leaders who were harsh, demanding, mean, and borderline harassing.

 I've seen women gossip and talk poorly behind their female co-workers' backs.
 I've seen women call other women derogatory terms for their bold requests and firm beliefs, but consider such actions normal for men.

-I've had female co-workers refuse to be open to ideas from other women (even if they were great), and yet jump at the chance to take on ideas from male counterparts.
-I've even heard women accuse other women of sleeping with their managers to get ahead, calling each other nasty names, and yet are silent when it comes to the men of the office.
+I've had female colleagues refuse to be open to ideas from other women (even if they were great), and yet jump at the chance to take on ideas from male counterparts.
+I've even heard women accuse other women of sleeping with their senior management to get ahead, calling each other nasty names, and yet are silent when it comes to the men of the office.

 In my second round of graduate school, I was taking a media studies course that really opened up my eyes to how poorly women are represented on TV and in the media.
 Not only are we represented poorly, but it's also often women who talk poorly about other women on the news and in the media.